dfrappart/dfrappart.github.io/_posts/2024-11-20-A_look_at_Hashicorp_Vault.markdown

 ### 3.3.
 Vault auto unseal with keyvault

 Vault can be configured to use a feature to auto-unseal upon startup.
-In this case, instead of requiring Vault operators to enter the unseal keys, Vault will fetch a key store, for example a keyvault to get the encryption key.
+In this case, instead of requiring Vault operators to enter the unseal keys, Vault will fetch a key store, for example a keyvault, to get the encryption key.

 ![illustration6](/assets/vault/autounseal001.png)